It is sufficiently obvious that it is through

-that we do many necessary, useful, or otherwise desirable things;
+muscular activity that we do many necessary, useful, or otherwise

-and it is also a matter of common experience that muscular activity
+desirable things; and it is also a matter of common experience

-body as a whole are not so obvious; while a large number of people
+activity on the body as a whole are not so obvious; while a large

-think that it is "a good thing" and a smaller number
+number of people think that it is "a good thing" and

-question the latter proposition and even venture to doubt the
+women seriously question the latter proposition and even venture

 Now there is nothing in hygiene more clearly established than